lightning-sagar/EduSync/README.md

+Here’s the updated document with the problem statement added at the beginning:

+---

-# Smart Classroom Management System
+# EduSys (Smart Classroom Management System)

+## Problem Statement
+Educational institutions and instructors face numerous challenges in managing virtual classrooms and engaging students effectively during remote learning.
+Traditional systems often lack features for real-time communication, automated attendance, and interactive tools, making it difficult to recreate an immersive classroom experience online.
+The **EduSys (Smart Classroom Management System) (Smart Classroom Management System)** aims to address these challenges by providing a comprehensive platform for educators to manage assignments, notices, quizzes, virtual meetings, and student attendance with ease.
+This system enhances the teaching and learning experience by integrating real-time communication tools, a dedicated chat system, and a seamless virtual classroom environment tailored to meet the needs of educational institutions and their instructors.

 ## Overview
-The **Smart Classroom Management System** is a comprehensive solution designed to enhance the learning experience for both educators and students.
+The **EduSys (Smart Classroom Management System)** is a comprehensive solution designed to enhance the learning experience for both educators and students.
 Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), this application leverages **Socket.IO** for real-time communication and the **Stream SDK** for chat functionalities.

 ## Features
 - **Create and Manage Assignments and Notices**: Easily create, edit, and manage assignments and important notices for students.